jsc329/ammonitorwiki/Chapter-12-The-Photos-Table.md

 # Return foreign key information for the equipment table
 RSQLite::dbGetQuery(conn = conx, statement = "PRAGMA foreign_key_list(photos);")
 ```

-    ##   id seq     table        from          to on_update on_delete match
-    ## 1  0   0 equipment equipmentID equipmentID   CASCADE NO ACTION  NONE
-    ## 2  1   0 locations  locationID  locationID   CASCADE NO ACTION  NONE

 Here, we can see that the *equipmentID* column in the **photos** table
 maps to the *equipmentID* column in the **equipment** table, and the